nolialsea/botcoin/README.md

 So `gamble 0.1 10` will give you 1 gold 1/10 times, the 9/10 others you will lose 0.1
 - `randomize INVESTMENT` will give you `INVESTMENT*random()*2` gold.

-### PvP/PvE events
-Zombies attack, general melee, arena, duels, you can go wild on this one
-- [PvE] Army of the dead
-Random PvE event that sends a message in the channel to warn players that, during X minutes, they can use the `kill zombies` command **once** to fight with their pickaxes (only pickaxes damages count, you do not want to fight zombies with bare hands).
-At the end of the event, all players that participated are recompensed with gold, proportional to the total damage they did (totalDamage/nbPlayer gold).
-- [PvP] Bar fight
-Random PvP event that sends a message in the channel to warn players that, during X minutes, they can use the `bar fight` command **once** to fight with their bare hands.
-At the end of the event, the players that participated and did the most damage is recompensed with gold, proportional to the total damage dealth in the bar fight.
-Level bonuses applies for hand fighting.

 ## Potential features
 ### World map
 Explore, travel, find dungeons, slay dragons, fuck princesses.
 You may explore the map tile by tile, but also modify it('s description).